Hurricane Florence: Travel Begins To Snarl As Storm Closes In

 "Sometimes tankers have to wait in line for hours to refuel their 10,000 gallon tanks," he says.
 "There are kinks in the chain and that causes stations in the meantime to go dry."

-DeHaan adds that a shortage of tanker trucks and drivers contributes to gasoline shortage, though he says some bigger companies are moving trucks and drivers into the region to help meet demand.
+DeHaan adds that a shortage of tanker trucks and drivers contributes to a gasoline shortage, though he says some bigger companies are moving trucks and drivers into the region to help meet demand.

 Supplies